Organization applications open. See timeline.

 After discussing and incorporating the feedback received, the proposal was sent to the GloriousPickle Project Steering Committee for a vote.
 All five members of the GPPSC voted +1 to submitting the proposal and application, and @VinegarViv agreed to help creating the Open Collective account required to participate in the program and oversee payments.

 Include a short section on your budget.
 How did you estimate the work?
 Were there any unexpected expenses?
 Did you end up spending less than the grant award?
-Did you have other funds outside of Season of Docs that you were able to use?
+Did you allocate funds properly or were some items you budgeted for more/less/unnecessary?
+Did you have other funds outside of Google Season of Docs that you were able to use?

 Two members of the GloriousPickle PickleDocs SIG have worked as technical writers (one in Europe, and one in Argentina).
 They helped us estimate the work and find similar project budgets, comparing the draft proposal work they'd done before.
 We also had US$1000 left over in unrestricted sponsorship money from our 2019 PicklePals convention that we allocated to the project.